 The development of an existing sub-surface utilities model shall be undertaken in stages, with information becoming more granular as each stage is complete.
-The following steps shall be followed identify and locate the existing services.
-Each step acts as a hold-point where the 3D model is further developed to incorporate the new information.
+The following steps shall be followed to identify and locate existing services.
+Each step acts as a hold-point where the 3D model is further developed to incorporate new information.

 Step 1 Dial B4 U Dig and As Built Records

 Step 1a Develop initial 3D model

-Step 2 Cable Locate
+Step 2 Locate underground services

-Step 2a Revise 3D model using Cable locate information
+Step 2a Revise 3D model using underground services location information

 Step 3 Conflict Identification and Potholing

 Step 3a Revise 3D model using Conflict Identification and Potholing